KhyatiDhawan22/LeetCode_JavaScript/README.md

 ## Challenge Overview

-Here is a brief overview of what you'll be learning each day:
+Here is a brief overview of learnings of each day:

 - **Day 1:**  2667.
 Hello World : Closures
 - **Day 2:**  2620.
 Counter : Closures